 Below is a snapshot of median pay at some big tech companies like Google, Facebook, and Twitter. $250,000 is a high median pay at Google.
 However, it's not one million dollars a year.

-After a robust 2020, where the NASDAQ closed up 45%+, there are even more techie making more than one million a year thanks to equity gains.
+After a robust 2020 and 2021, there are even more techie making more than one million a year.
+The equity gains have been massive since the pandemic began!

 Mom & Pop Small Business Owners Can Earn Big Cash

 There are over 30 million small business owners in America.
 Potentially up to 9% of these small businesses have sales of over $1 million.
 But as every small business owner knows, sales does not equal operating profit.
 Therefore, I estimate only about 1% of small business owners, or 300,000 earn more than $1 million in operating profit a year.

-Some of my favorite small business types that have surprised me in terms of earnings include: laundromat and real estate empire builders.
+Some of my favorite small business types that have surprised me in terms of earnings.
+These small businesses include laundromats and real estate empire builders.
 Of course, online small business owners are still the best, especially in this environment.

-2021 remind us that stock speculators can make a million dollars a year.
+2021 reminded us that stock speculators can make a million dollars a year.
 It was crazy how much stocks like Gamestop, AMC and more went up thanks to huge shot squeezes.
+Meme stocks were going bonkers for a while.

-In the long run, it’s hard to make consistent returns day trading and speculating on individual stocks.
-I don’t recommend going on margin and actively trading stocks for the long run.
+In the long run, however, it's hard to make consistent returns day trading and speculating on individual stocks.
+I don't recommend going on margin and actively trading stocks for the long run.
 But you can hit it big once in a while.

 Easiest Way To Make Million Dollar A Year Dream